beni045/gesture_controlled_robot_pet/README.md

 1. Download/Clone this repo to your development PC as well as Atlas 200 DK.
 1. Open a terminal on your development PC, and navigate to the project directory, for example: cd hand_gesture_controlled_robot_pet/script/
-3. In the same terminal, run the presenter server:
+3. In the same terminal, run the presenter server (more information in the next section below):
    bash ./run_presenter_server.sh
 5. Open a second terminal, and SSH into the Atlas 200 DK:
    ssh HwHiAiUser@192.168.1.2